edgardomortiz/Captus/docs/content/assembly/extract/report.md

 #### Hover information

-By hovering mouse cursor over the heatmap, you can check detailed information as well as exact value of each single data point.
+By hovering the mouse cursor over the heatmap, you can check detailed information as well as exact value of each single data point.
 {{% expand "List of the information to be shown" %}}
 |Field|Description|
 |-|-|